beefboard/snapstock/README.md

 # Snapstock

-Beefboard image storage api
+Beefboard's image storage api

 ## Development
+Development of snapstock is done in typescript.
+The project requires `node 8.x.x`, Node 10 will not pass tests.

+It is recommeded to install `nvm` on your system, so that this project will automattically use the node version required

 ### Dependencies
-Development of snapstock is to be completed in typescript.
-The project required `node 8.x.x`, Node 10 will not pass tests.

 `npm install` to install dependencies

-It is recommeded to install `nvm` on your system, so that this project will automattically use the node version required

 ### Linting